Trent — full-stack digital marketer

 Full skills breakdown

-Categorized skills with depth of experience per area — product, engineering, infrastructure, marketing, AI.
+Categorized skills with depth of experience per area — strategy, channels, analytics, content, AI, and the engineering behind them.

 Tools I use

-The actual day-to-day stack — editors, frameworks, databases, hosting, AI models, observability, and everything between.
+The actual day-to-day stack — analytics and tag management, ad platforms, SEO and content tooling, frameworks, AI models, and everything between.

 Looking at my work?

-The portfolio is the fastest way to see what I build and how I think about it.
-Every project is something I shipped and operate myself.
+The portfolio is the fastest way to see what I run and how I think about it.
+Every project is something I own and operate myself.

 Operating principles

-- Start with pricing, positioning, and psychology — before writing a line of code.
+- Start with positioning, ICP, and the economics — before turning on a single channel.

-- Read the system as it is, not as it is reported to be.
+- Read the data as it is, not as the dashboard is configured to report it.

 - Avoid hand-offs wherever possible.
-Strategy through operations, same person.
+Strategy through execution, same person.

 What sticks